Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

 In the case of classification, the posterior probability is estimated by:

 and $I$ is the indicator function defined by:

-That is, replacing the continuous response in (\ref{eq34}) by an indicator function for each class given each point.
-So, the posterior probability is approximated by a frequency of occurrence in a $k$-point neighborhood.
+That is, replacing the continuous response in (\ref{eq34}) by an indicator function for each class given each observation.
+So, the posterior probability is approximated by a frequency of occurrence in a $K$-point neighborhood.